CamposmDev/foxhole-automate/README.md

 ## Future Plans

-Future plans for the Foxhole Tool include transitioning it into a system tray application.
+Future plans for the Foxhole Automate include transitioning it into a system tray application.
 This enhancement will allow the tool to run discreetly in the background, providing easy access to its functionalities while minimizing interference with gameplay.

-## Inspiration

-This project was inspired by [FoxholeTool](https://github.com/mmaenz/FoxholeTool).

 ## License